 Bishaten is a mischievous trickster that enjoys toying with its prey.
 The omnivorous ape is known to store all kinds of fruits in its belly pouch, which it both eats and uses as a weapon.
 One of Bishaten’s most deadly attacks sees the ape take a yellow fruit from its pouch, which it then uses in an aerial attack that leaves the hunter inflicted with stun.

-Aknosom uses its gigantic frill to ward off potential threats and smash its foes into the ground when hunting.
-When enraged, the Bird Wyvern will lower its head and charge down any hunters.
+Aknosom uses its gigantic frill to ward off potential threats and smash its foes into the ground.
+When enraged, the Bird Wyvern will lower its head and charge down any hunters that happen to get in the way.
 One of Aknosom’s signature moves is its head slam, which sees the monster smash its beak into the ground in an attempt to skewer those beneath it.

 Great Izuchi is incredibly similar to Monster Hunter’s other raptor-like Bird Wyverns.
 If you’ve ever taken down Great Jaggi, Wroggi, Baggi, and World’s Kulu-Ya-Ku, then you know exactly what to expect here.
-Great Izuchi roams around in packs with smaller Izuchi and will relentlessly hound their prey.
+Great Izuchi roams around in packs with smaller Izuchi and will relentlessly hound their prey, tearing into their victims with their razor-sharp claws and jaws.

-Despite its small size, this monster is capable of unleashing a quick flurry of claw-based attacks.
+Despite its small size, this monster is capable of unleashing a quick flurry of tail-based attacks.
 Great Izuchi is also incredibly agile, often leaping back and forth between each attack.
+This can make it tricky to land those heavy-hitting attacks, so try to predict where it will land before queuing up those Great Sword hits.

 Rakna-Kadaki appears in Rise’s new volcanic region – Lava Caverns.
 The spider-like creature bombards hunters with sticky webs, immobilizing its victims before unleashing deadly fire beams and burning gas.
 If that wasn’t bad enough, Rakna-Kadaki also carries its offspring with it.